Ntunga08/edumanage/README.md

 - **Exam Results**: Track and analyze student exam performance
 - **Performance Analytics**: View class averages and individual student grades
 - **Mobile Access**: Full functionality on smartphones and tablets
+- **Reports Creation**: Create and submit logbooks and workplans
+- **Documentation System**: Comprehensive teaching documentation
+- **Profile View**: Teachers can view their own profile (name, classes, subjects taught, total students) by clicking the "Teacher" bar in the sidebar.
+Headmasters/admins can view all teachers' profiles and their classes.

 ### 👥 **Student Management**
 - Complete student profiles with personal information